Climatik-Project/Climatik-Project/README.md

 2. Analyzes the metrics to determine if GPU frequency tuning is required.
 3. Triggers the GPU frequency tuning job with the necessary parameters and configurations.
 4. Waits for the job to complete and receives the updated GPU frequency settings.
-5. Updates the `maxReplicaCount` of the KEDA ScaleObjects based on the new GPU frequency settings and the power cap limit.
+5. Updates the `maxReplicaCount` of the KEDA ScaledObjects based on the new GPU frequency settings and the power cap limit.

 By integrating the GPU frequency tuning job with the power capping operator, the LLM inference system can dynamically